Malvern Hills Area of Outstanding Natural

 the European Geopark designation.

-Caring for the AONB
+Caring for the Malvern Hills AONB

-Representatives from local authorities, government bodies,
+There are representatives from local authorities, government

-direction and co-ordination for the area as a whole.
+and co-ordination for the area as a whole.

 Malvern Hills District Council and the Malvern Hills